Bronson (album)

-Bronson (stylised in all caps) is the eponymous debut studio album by Bronson, the collaborative project of American DJs Odesza and Australian producer Golden Features.
+Bronson (stylised in all caps) is the debut studio album by Bronson, the collaborative project of American DJs Odesza and Australian producer Golden Features.
 It was released on 7 August 2020, delayed from an initial 17 July release.

 The album debuted and peaked at number 22 on the ARIA Albums Chart in Australia on 17 August 2020 and at number 5 on the US Top Dance/Electronic Albums Chart on 22 August 2020.

 Background

 The album follows Golden Features' 2019 collaborative EP Raka with The Presets and Odesza's Grammy nominated 2017 album A Moment Apart.
 Golden Features previously remixed Odesza's song "Falls" in October 2018.

 Odesza members Harrison Mills and Clayton Knight bonded with Thomas Stell over a mutual admiration of each other's music, sending demos to one another over Dropbox.
 After multiple studio sessions over FaceTime, they eventually met up in order to record together, which led to the creation of the album.